What Are Weightlifting Belts For? Benefits & Uses

 12th Mar 2025

-Ever noticed gym lifters sporting heavy belts?
-One could wonder, what are weightlifting belts for?
-Do they improve lifting safety and performance, or are they only accessories?
-This article looks at what weightlifting belts do and whether they are absolutely necessary for your training.
+Ever noticed gym lifters wearing heavy belts?
+You might ask, what are weightlifting belts for?
+Do they actually improve lifting safety and performance, or are they just accessories?
+This article explores what weightlifting belts do and whether they’re essential for your training.

 What are weightlifting belts for?